betterkunge/paleoclimate_HadGEM3_UoB/README.md

-# paleoclimate_UKESM_UoB
+# paleoclimate_HadGEM3_UoB
-Notes on running UKESM using resources from the University of Bristol
+Notes on running HadGEM3 using resources from the University of Bristol